tateejt/news_stories/README.md

 CLI Application

 I have created this project, and this is my first CLI application project.
 I scraped a website with many articles.
-This application pulls information from
+This application pulls information from the webiste and displays a list of articles, that you can choose from.
+You then choose a number out of 5 depending on the article you are wanting to read.
+Once you decide which article you are interested in reading, it will then scrape the article page and print out the articles story.